fusterma/JUAS2024/Tutorials2024.md

 Figure 6: Transfer line scheme.
 </p>

+Questions:

+1. Build a transfer line for a 2 GeV proton beam of 10 m total length, $L_{tot}$, with 4 quadrupoles of 0.1 m long, $L_q$, and a strength of 0.1 $m^{-2}$.
+Place the quadrupoles centered at 2, 4, 6, and 8 m.
+What is the error message that you get if you try to find a periodic solution?
+Why?

 2. Compute the linear optics functions for the transfer line assuming ($\beta_{x}$ , $\alpha_{x}$ , $\beta_{y}$ , $\alpha_{y}$) = (1 m, 0, 2 m, 0) at the start of it.
 What are the values of the linear optics functions at the end of the transfer line ($\beta_{x, end1}$ , $\alpha_{x, end1}$ , $\beta_{y, end1}$ , $\alpha_{y, end1}$)?

 	In order to define the linear optics functions at the beginning of the beamline:

 		twiss, sequence = name, betx = ??, alfx = ??, bety = ??, alfy = ??;

 3. Starting from ($\beta_{x}$ , $\alpha_{x}$ , $\beta_{y}$ , $\alpha_{y}$) = (1 m, 0, 2 m, 0) match the line to get at the end of the transfer line the following optics ($\beta_{x, end2}$ , $\alpha_{x, end2}$ , $\beta_{y, end2}$ , $\alpha_{y, end2}$) = (2 m, 0, 1 m, 0).

 	In order to perform a local matching, use the commands below:

 		match, sequence = ??;
 		constraint, range = #e, betx = ??;